dilyn-corner/ubuntu-core-riscv64/gadget/README.md

 modifying this particular `sysfs` location.
 You could use a devmode snap in the meantime.

-Currently, this gadget snap is in some way broken.
-Without a UART connection, I cannot debug; this should be solved soon(tm).

 For some very useful resources on this board specifically,

 [Building a bootable rootfs](https://andreas.welcomes-you.com/boot-sw-debian-risc-v-lichee-rv/)